LattePandaTeam/Docs/content/3rd_delta_edition/os.md

 # Operating Systems

-This document will show how to install the operating systems compatible with LattePanda 3 Delta.
-It will also cover the acceptable bootup media, as well as instructions, resources for installing the operating systems and other special considerations.
+This document will show how to install an operating systems compatible with LattePanda 3 Delta.
+It will also cover the acceptable bootup media, as well as instructions, resources for installing operating systems and other special considerations.

 ## Overview